-3.2.8.
-A CSP must monitor for compliance with this Code, including:

-- (a) interactions with customers, to assess whether staff are proactively identifying consumers' needs and circumstances, including for DFV; [updated 4.5.1(d)] - (b) the conduct of staff, including to assess whether staff are selling responsibly and respectfully; [4.5.1(d)], [3.3.4]
+- 3.2.8.
+A CSP must monitor for compliance with this Code, including: - (a) interactions with customers, to assess whether staff are proactively identifying consumers' needs and circumstances; [updated 4.5.1(d)]

-Note: this includes not engaging in misleading contact, and not being rude to, or harassing customers.

-- (c) complaints about the sales conduct of its sales staff to identify possible instances of inappropriate selling; and [4.5.1(e)] - (d) complaints about inaccurate or misleading information that the customer has relied on when making a purchasing decision, including in advertising.
+- (b) the conduct of staff, including to assess whether staff are selling responsibly and respectfully; [4.5.1(d)], [3.3.4] - Note: this includes not engaging in misleading contact, and not being rude to, or harassing customers. - (c) compliance with sales incentive policies; [new] - (d) complaints about the sales conduct of its sales staff to identify possible instances of inappropriate selling; and [4.5.1(e)] - (e) complaints about inaccurate or misleading information that the customer has relied on when making a purchasing decision, including in advertising.
 [4.4.1(c)] - 3.2.9.
 A CSP must address issues identified as part of its monitoring activity in cl.
-3.2.8, including: [updated and broader 4.5.1(d)]. - (a) taking appropriate action against staff who engage in misleading conduct, are rude to or harass consumers or are otherwise identified as not selling responsibly [3.3.4 and new]. - (b) correcting inaccurate information in advertising or elsewhere, as soon as practicable.
-[4.4.1(b)]

-Note: a reasonable timeframe under (b) will depend on the advertising medium used.
+3.2.8, including: [updated and broader 4.5.1(d)]. - (a) negative, proportional consequences for staff who engage in misleading conduct, or are otherwise identified as not selling responsibly [3.3.4 and new]. - Note: For example, as relevant to the case-in-hand, this may include, any incentive payments or rewards being clawed back if mis-selling is identified after a commission has been paid; re-training; loss of future benefits; HR performance management.
+See also cls.
+6.1.6, 6.1.7. - (b) taking appropriate action against staff who are rude to or harass consumers [3.3.4]; and - (c) correcting inaccurate information in advertising or elsewhere, as soon as practicable.
+[4.4.1(b)] - Note: a reasonable timeframe under (c) will depend on the advertising medium used.
 For example, changing online advertisements is faster than updating billboards or television commercials.